January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 A Christmas tree, festive illuminations, and decorations along Warsaw’s streets

-The lights are switched starting from dusk.
-The main attractions focus on the “The Royal Route”, from the Castle Square/Plac Zamkowy (including the Christmas tree), Krakowskie Przedmieście Street, Nowy Świat Street to the de Gaulle roundabout (Rondo de Gaulle’a).
+The lights are switched on starting from dusk.
+The main attractions focus on “The Royal Route”, from the Castle Square/Plac Zamkowy (including the Christmas tree), Krakowskie Przedmieście Street, Nowy Świat Street to the de Gaulle roundabout (Rondo de Gaulle’a).
 The Old Town is also decorated (including Piwna Street, Świętojańska Street, Old Town Square, Nowomiejska Street, Freta Street, New Town Square, Kościelna Street to Podzamcze).
-Find out more in our post on Warsaw’s illuminations in the 2024/2025 season.
+Find out more in our post on Warsaw’s illuminations.

 An indoor ice rink in Włochy